It happens every day.

 Sure, I was personally disappointed to hear that this is still how I’m leading after all these years (and yes, they had some encouraging things to say as well).
 But they were very accurate that this describes my leadership in seasons over the last year.

 Here’s the bottom line.
 If you really want to lead effectively, you have to raise your pain threshold to hear that kind of feedback directly, honestly, and face to face with your team.

 - Should not deny it.

 The correct words to use once you hear honest feedback are simple: Thank you.

 This is the stuff that makes you and your team so much stronger.

-Instead, leaders cultivate cultures of fear and intimidation, bully critics, deny the feedback and practice retribution.
-In extreme cases, I’ve even heard of bully leaders forcing staff to sign NDAs (non-disclosure agreements) so they can’t talk about how bad things were.
+Instead, leaders cultivate cultures of fear and intimidation, bully critics, deny feedback, and practice retribution.
+In extreme cases, I’ve even heard of bully leaders forcing staff to sign NDAs (non-disclosure agreements), so they can’t talk about how bad things were.

 If you really want to create a healthy culture and grow your leadership, crave the feedback you’d usually curtail, even if it hurts.
 Especially if it hurts.

 My team was right.
 And now…we can keep growing.